 Conducting an annual statutory audit is mandatory for companies in the UAE.
-Mainland and Free zone companies are obliged to submit their audited financials to renew the yearly trade license.
+Mainland and Free Zone companies are obliged to submit their audited financials to renew the yearly trade license.
 It is legally essential for the audit to be conducted by an approved and licensed audit firm in Dubai.
-Audit firms in Dubai have extensive experience in conducting statutory audits for multi companies across the UAE.
+Audit firms in Dubai have extensive experience in conducting statutory audits for multiple companies across the UAE.

 Read more: Requirements for statutory audit in Dubai